Cinema With Purpose – Regional And culturally linguistic Films

 Regional films, without a doubt, illustrate true filmmaking skills in the entire process.
 With two exceptions – Paan Singh Tomar in 2012 and Ship of Theseus in 2013, the National Award winners for Best Feature Film over the last decade have all been regional films.
 Since 2011, India’s official entries to the Oscars have been non-Hindi films – Abu, Son of Adam (Malayalam), The Good Road (Gujarati), and Court (Marathi).
 Regional films can also help a filmmaker interact with their audience more effectively.
 A film in a person’s mother tongue will have a much greater effect on him than one in a national language since the audience will be able to communicate with it more easily.

-Argentina, Nepal, Bangladesh, Korea, and Pakistan are only a few of the many countries with film industries that need to be taken out of the shadows and onto a global stage.
+Argentina, Nepal, Bangladesh, Korea, and Pakistan are only a few of the many countries with regional cinema movies industries that need to be taken out of the shadows and onto a global stage.
 It is important to break the habit of only seeing blockbuster or high-budget movies as ‘films.’
 Try to break away from the pop-culture bubble and engage in something different than the normal fare, both in terms of watching and producing films.

 Author Avatar